 This next product is an alternative to the one avoid for those that want a higher gauge.
 You get that extra sense of reliability for a little more money.
 Otherwise, the main features are the same.
 There is the pure OFC wire with the direct burial application.
 There are also many of the same protections, such as high resistance against UV, chemical damage, low temperature.
 Yet, there are also the same issues.

 Should you use it outdoors?
 The same ideas apply here.
-There are issues for those that want something short and with manual labour.
+There are issues for those that want something short and with manual labor.
 But, there is no denying the quality and worth of the wire after installation.

 The AmazonBasics range is one where you never really know the quality of the product you get.
 Some products are too basic for long-term use.
 Others have impressive features for the price point.
-This 12-gauge wire is a little of both.
+This 12-gauge speaker wire is a little of both.
 There is a high-quality 200ft wire with helpful extras.
 But, it doesn’t go far enough for everyone.

 By this point, the pros and cons of the CCA outdoor speaker wire products are very similar.
 There are some helpful features here in the color-coding, jacket and basic ease of use.
 There is also an affordable price tag for this smaller length.
 But, there are still issues with the fragility of the aluminum beneath the copper.